-How do you want your brand to be known and remembered?
+How do you want a technology innovation and your brand to be known and remembered?
 Ultimately your brand influences your customers to choose you over your competitors.
 Brands often make a promise to attract customers, which is implemented through communication, marketing, and service interactions.
 When done right, brand innovations can turn your product or service into something prized.
 Brand innovation sets you apart.

 - Channel – How do you deliver your offerings to customers and users?